Microblading: Is the Beauty World’s Hottest Trend Right for You?

 Microblading is technically a semi-permanent type of tattoo, but it’s very different from what you might have in mind..

-“That’s the number one question we always get,” Brow embroidery expert Olivia explains that an eyebrow tattoo is a permanent procedure, which uses a machine and several needles to penetrate pigment deep into the skin making it last a life time.
+That is the number one question we get, that an eyebrow tattoo is a permanent procedure that uses a machine and several needles to penetrate pigment deep into the skin making it last a lifetime.

 Microblading, on the other hand, involves using a hand tool with tiny needles to create shallower cuts on the skin and then letting pigment seep in.
-Microblading only lasts one to three years depending on your skin’s pigment retention, your following aftercare instructions, and your facial home care routine.
+Microblading can last up to 12-24 months, depending on your skin’s pigment retention, your following aftercare instructions, and your facial home care routine.

 The results are made to look super natural.